Torque (game engine): Torque 2D

-Torque 2D, originally Torque Game Builder, is a game engine designed for 2D games and based on the Torque Game Engine.
+Originally Torque Game Builder, is a game engine designed for 2D games and based on the Torque Game Engine.
 It was first released in 2006, in a standard and a pro version, with the professional version including the source code.
 Torque 2D started as Torque Game Builder because the ultimate goal was to make it a game-making suite.
 It was used for instance to create the puzzle game And Yet It Moves (2009, Broken Rules, WiiWare) and dozens of other games.
 The latest "Torque game builder" release was 1.7.6 from December 2011.
 In 2012 a Torque 2D MIT edition was created as combination of the previous "Torque Game Builder" and iTorque 2d, an iOS fork.
 On February 5, 2013, Torque 2D MIT was released in version 2.0 as open source software.
 Torque 2D's development continues on GitHub with latest version being v.3.4 from May 2018.